jenkinsci/gerrit-code-review-plugin/README.md

 ## Jenkinsfile Steps

-Gerrit Code Review plugin provides one extra step for allowing to post the review feedback back to the originating change.
+Gerrit Code Review plugin provides steps for allowing to post the review feedback back to the originating change and adding extra comments to the code that has been built.

-### ```gerritReview``` step
+### ```gerritReview```

+Add a review label to the change/patchset that has triggered the multi-branch pipeline job execution.

 Parameters: